Learn about Savio

 How to see customer Feature Requests inside of Salesforce

-You can configure Salesforce to display your customer feature requests right inside your Salesforce account.
+You can configure Salesforce to display your customer feature requests right inside your Salesforce account, like this:

 For example, imagine Sally from Acme Corp sends you a Feature Request.
 You add it to Savio and assign it to her (Sally and Acme Corp were pulled in when you connected Savio to Salesforce).